Scottish Sprint Cup Preview, Tips, Runners & Trends

 3. Pavershooz (57.52) in 2009

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the Scottish Sprint Cup next time out, then you would have backed a total of 3 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +7.50.
-Before placing your bet on the 2026 Scottish Sprint Cup, see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Scottish Sprint Cup next time out, then you would have backed a total of 4 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +12.00.
+Whilst we wait for the 2027 Scottish Sprint Cup, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

-When looking over the past 20 renewals, a time of 56.77 was set by Caspian Prince in 2018, which is the quickest time over that period, the runner was trained by Michael Appleby and ridden by Alistair Rawlinson.
-The slowest winning time was set in 2014 when Demora won in a time of 1:00.67, booked to ride was Alistair Rawlinson by the trainer Michael Appleby.
+When looking over the past 20 renewals, a time of 56.77 was set by Caspian Prince in 2018, trained by Michael Appleby and ridden by Alistair Rawlinson, which is the quickest time over that period.
+The slowest winning time was set in 2014 when Demora won in a time of 1:00.67 for trainer Michael Appleby, who booked Alistair Rawlinson in the saddle.

 What the expert says...

-Since 2005, only five of the winners went back-to-back having won their race last time out, eight of them finished fifth or worse before coming here, so form is not exactly key.
+Since 2005, only five of the winners went back-to-back, having won their race last time out; nine of them finished fifth or worse before coming here, so form is not exactly key.
+The 2025 winner was 16th in the Ayr Gold Cup before winning this, and the 2026 winner from its last three starts came here with form figures of 998!

 Andy Powell - Horse Racing Betting Expert - OLBG.com